Akash-Mittal/knITO/README.md

 ### 🛠️ Technical Backend Services
 - **auth-service**
-  Provides authentication (login, SSO) and defines user roles and policies for secure access control.
+  This service takes care of authentication, including login and single sign-on (SSO), while also defining user roles and policies to ensure secure access control.

 - **notification-service**
-  Manages notifications across the platform via Email, Slack, or in-app messages.
-Commonly used by `workflow-service` to update business stakeholders.
+  This service manages notifications throughout the platform, sending updates via Email, Slack, or in-app messages.
+It’s often utilized by the `workflow-service` to keep business stakeholders informed.

 - **knitting-service**
-  Generates machine-readable knitting programs from designs created during the `prototype` and `review` stages.
-Outputs tailored instructions for knitting machines.
+  This service creates machine-readable knitting programs based on designs developed during the `prototype` and `review` phases.
+It produces customized instructions for knitting machines.

 ---

 ### 🛠️ Technical Backend Services
 - **auth-service**
-  Handles authentication (login, SSO) and defines user roles and policies for secure access control.
+  This service is responsible for handling authentication, including login and SSO, while also defining user roles and policies to maintain secure access control.

 - **notification-service**
-  Messaging queue–based notification system used by `workflow-service` to notify business stakeholders via Email, Slack, or in-app messages.
-Built on a loosely coupled Pub/Sub model.
+  A messaging queue-based notification system that the `workflow-service` uses to alert business stakeholders through Email, Slack, or in-app messages.
+It’s built on a loosely coupled Pub/Sub model.

 - **proxy-service**
-  Acts as a gateway (e.g., NGINX or AWS API Gateway).
-Forwards incoming requests to `auth-service` to validate tokens and fetch authorized roles.
+  This service functions as a gateway, like NGINX or AWS API Gateway, forwarding incoming requests to the `auth-service` to validate tokens and retrieve authorized roles.

 ---

 ### 🗄️ Database Layer
 - **MongoDB**
-  Used to store digital assets, metadata documents, and render-specific configurations.
+  This database is used to store digital assets, metadata documents, and configurations specific to rendering.

 - **MySQL / PostgreSQL**
-  Used for structured application data like users, products, workflows, and audit trails.
+  These databases are utilized for structured application data, including users, products, workflows, and audit trails.

 ## Sample Request/Response